raskrawen/EscapeRoomVirt/documentation/readme.md

 version: 1.5.3
 dato: oktober 2025
-Start server by: "nodemon server/server.js" og "node server/server.js". git status x
+* Start server by: "nodemon server/server.js" og "node server/server.js".

 1. Make a new branch from project.
 2. git push origin new_branch:main --force (This will overwrite the remote main branch with the contents/history of your local new_branch.)
 3. Switch to main branch.
 Run pull (gets the remote main to local VS code)